TahmidRaven/Test-of-Strength/README.md

 # Test-of-Strength
-A game created for BRACU CSE423 course.
+A project created for BRACU CSE423 course.